 The Shimano Curado DC is a perfect example of this.
 It’s an upgrade to the original Curado, which dates back at least a decade.
-What’s made this reel so popular is its braking technology, which offers a unique opportunity for beginners to dip their toes in the waters of baitcasting and see if they can manage the line while hitting their target.
+This reel’s braking technology makes this reel so popular, which offers a unique opportunity for beginners to dip their toes in the waters of baitcasting and see if they can manage the line while hitting their target.

 Testing and reviewing this daily driver has been an absolute pleasure for me, and I’m more than happy to bring you this Shimano Curado DC review.